 Should be long-lasting, but breasts can increase or decrease in size with weight changes.
 Pregnancy or other hormonal changes can also increase breast size.

-If you are considering breast reduction in Troy, give us a call.
+If you are considering getting a breast reduction in Troy, give us a call.
 We are happy to walk you through your options and help you determine whether this procedure is right for you.